GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

 1. While that is true, several Scriptures put the purpose of His coming quite differently.

-   - a.
-For instance, apostle John says, “The reason the Son of God appeared was to destroy the devil's work” (1 Jn.
+   - For instance, apostle John says, “The reason the Son of God appeared was to destroy the devil's work” (1 Jn.
 3:8b).

-   - b.
-The Hebrews writer states, Jesus “shared in their humanity so that by his death he might destroy him who holds the power of death--that is, the devil …(Heb.
+   - The Hebrews writer states, Jesus “shared in their humanity so that by his death he might destroy him who holds the power of death--that is, the devil …(Heb.
 2:14).

 2. What entail the devil’s work and his power?